-Professor Anderson Ho Cheung SHUM is the Vice-President (Research) and Chair Professor of Chemical and Biomedical Engineering in Department of Chemistry, Department of Biomedical Engineering, and Department of Materials Science and Engineering at City University of Hong Kong.
+Professor Anderson Ho Cheung SHUM is the Chair Professor of Chemical and Biomedical Engineering in Department of Chemistry, Department of Biomedical Engineering, and Department of Materials Science and Engineering at City University of Hong Kong.
 He holds a PhD and a master’s degree in applied physics from Harvard University and a bachelor’s degree in chemical engineering from Princeton University.
 His research interests include aqueous two-phase systems, emulsions, biomicrofluidics, biomedical engineering and soft matter.

 Professor Shum has received numerous awards, including the Lab on a Chip & Aline Pioneers of Miniaturisation Lectureship (2025), the 15thGuanghua Engineering Science and Technology Prize from the Chinese Academy of Engineering (CAE, 2024), the RGC Senior Research Fellow Scheme (SRFS, 2024), and the Croucher Senior Research Fellowship (2020).
 He was also selected as a Young Fellow of the Hong Kong Academy of Engineering (2024), and as Fellows of the International Association of Advanced Materials (FIAAM, 2023), the Hong Kong Institution of Engineers (FHKIE, 2023), and the Royal Society of Chemistry (FRSC, 2017).